SharonLutz/SharonLutz.github.io/software.md

 An R package that examines expression quantitative trait loci (eQTL) analyses of rare variants for RNA-seq data.
 On [GitHub](https://github.com/SharonLutz/RNAseqRare) and implements the method from the following paper:
 - **Lutz SM**, Thwing A, Fingerlin TE.
 (2019) eQTL Mapping of Rare Variant Associations Using RNA-seq Data: An Evaluation of Approaches.
 PLoS ONE.
 (In Press).

-### snpDRAC
-An R package that examines power to detect a genetic association for dominant, recessive, additive, and co-dominant models.
-This R package was built as a learning tool for BST 227: Introduction to Statistical Genetics (since 2019) on [GitHub](https://github.com/SharonLutz/snpDRAC).

 ### ePowerLI
 An R package that performs an empirical power analysis of the interaction of two normally distributed traits in longitudinal unbalanced datasets.
 On [GitHub](https://github.com/SharonLutz/ePowerLI) and implements the power analysis used in the following paper: <br>